meganr28/null-collision-volumes-cuda/README.md

 #### Testing Parameters

-The following performance results were obtained
+To obtain the following performance results, we wrapped the call to our `fullVolPathtrace` function with a call to our `PerformanceTimer` class's functions `startGpuTimer` and `endGpuTimer`.
+We recorded the average rendering time over
+20 iterations.
+For testing, we turned GUI rendering off (this took about 20 ms of render time).

-The camera and lighting parameters are the same between the two scenes; the only difference is the setting in which we placed smoke plume.
+The camera and lighting parameters stayed constant between tests.
 Unless otherwise noted, we used these additional parameters:

 - `Absorption`: 0.02
 - `Scattering`: 0.2061